Suzyn Waldman: Yankees Radio Network (2005–present)

+Controveries

 George Bell incident

 At the start of the 1987 Major League Baseball season, Toronto Blue Jays outfielder George Bell was not talking to the New York media, thinking they had cost him the Most Valuable Player award the year earlier.
 He broke his silence after a win at Yankee Stadium, and the regular beat writers hurriedly gathered around his locker.
 New on the beat (women had just recently been allowed access to the locker room), Waldman joined the group; Bell immediately started screaming at her in Spanish and English.

 "There was a deathly silence.
 I think the other writers were shocked, but I also think they still resented me more than a bit, and they certainly didn't want to lose this interview," she recalled on a radio show.
 "At the time, I was a little less tough than I am now.
 Tears welled up in my eyes and I said I better get out of there."

 As she rushed to leave, Bell's teammate Jesse Barfield called out to her: "Suzyn, I went three for four today.
-Don’t you want to ask me any questions?"
-Waldman and Barfield, now a baseball announcer himself, became friends and have remained close since then.
+Don't you want to ask me any questions?"
+Waldman and Barfield became friends and have remained close since then.

 Yogi Berra–George Steinbrenner feud

 In 1985, Yankees owner George Steinbrenner sent his general manager, Clyde King, to fire manager Yogi Berra.
-This greatly angered Berra because in his previous firings, the team owner had personally delivered the news.
-Yogi vowed not to visit Yankee Stadium and not to participate in any Yankee function as long as George Steinbrenner was the owner of the Yankees.
-In 1999, Suzyn Waldman helped arrange a meeting between the two men that brought an end to the 14-year feud.
+This greatly angered Berra because in his previous firings, Steinbrenner had personally delivered the news.
+Berra vowed not to visit Yankee Stadium and not to participate in any Yankee function as long as George Steinbrenner was the owner of the Yankees.

+In 1999, Waldman helped arrange a meeting between the two men that brought an end to the 14-year feud.
 Yogi returned on Opening Day of the 1999 season, a day also designated as "Joe DiMaggio Day."

+Roger Clemens

+On May 6, 2007, Roger Clemens appeared at Yankee Stadium to announce his return to the team that season.
+The surprise announcement, which caught Waldman offguard, resulted in an extremely excited, raw reaction on-air, where she exclaimed "Roger Clemens is in George's box!"
+Waldman was lampooned by radio hosts such as Opie and Anthony for her over-the-top reaction.

+Tears on air

+Later that year, after the Yankees lost to the Cleveland Indians in Game 5 of the 2007 American League Division Series, Waldman cried while covering Joe Torre's postgame press conference.
+Criticized for what was described in many media outlets as "unprofessional", Waldman defended her emotions, pointing to the bond she shared with Torre as cancer survivors.